 Also, it is crucial to consider;

 - Raise cybersecurity awareness within your business.
-Training and an understanding of cybersecurity best practices, is essential for all members of a business to understand their part in keeping cyber-secure.
+Training and an understanding of cybersecurity best practices is essential for all members of a business to understand their part in keeping cyber-secure.
 Talk about Cybersecurity procedure and the necessity for individuals to – for example – only install trusted applications.
-Engage around being part of the first defense against cyber attacks.
+Engage around being part of the first defence against cyber attacks.
 Educate around types of cyber attack; phishing and Smishing.
 Use spam filters and anti- phishing software to

 - Protect access to your critical assets – protect access from remote devices, handle passwords securely, use the principle of least privilege.

 - Protect your sensitive data – Build a robust cybersecurity policy and protected network.
 By having a documented policy all individuals will have access to one document without any ambiguity.
 This should have all cybersecurity measures listed and should be updated by the allocated cybersecurity professional within the organisation.